Nxyz-natan/week-6-resolution-hardware/journal.md

 # RP2350A IMU Dev Board

-[Preface] I'm building a custom dev board around the RP2350A because I wanted to design my own PCB from scratch with an onboard IMU for motion sensing.
+[Preface] I am building a custom dev board around the RP2350A because I wanted to design my own PCB from scratch with an onboard IMU for motion sensing.

-## May 27 - Schematic Design
+## May 27 - Schematic Design and pcb

 Today I worked on the full schematic in KiCad.
 I started with the power section using a USB-C connector and an AMS1117-33 LDO to bring